corni3011/Neural-Transfer-Style/README.txt

 Main Files to execute are:
 - /VGG13/VGG13_Training.py to train the network

-- /VGG13/VGG13_Style_Transfer.py for transfering style <- For this to work you have to change the path to the previously exported weights accordingly in line 139
+- /VGG13/VGG13_Style_Transfer.py for transfering style <- For this to work you have to change the path to the previously automaticly exported weights accordingly in line 139

 - /Pretrained VGG/Style_Transfer.py